 WhatsApp Business aims to help small business connect with their customers.
 It’s currently only available on Android.
 However, it will eventually help all businesses build a WhatsApp presence.
 In essence, it is WhatsApp’s own version of a Facebook Page.

-Like WhatsApp Business, it’s clear that both apps want to expand into new territories this year.
+Like the ability to add to Facebook Story from desktop, it’s clear that both apps want to expand into new territories this year.

 A GIPHY GIF search engine is coming to Instagram Stories

-A small selection of Instagram users have noticed a GIF library appearing in Stories this week.
+A small selection of Instagram users have recently noticed a GIF library appearing in Stories.
 As a result, people have guessed a possible partnership between the app and GIPHY.
 The new feature allows users to search for GIFs from GIPHY and put them on their Instagram Story.